-CCC's federal code is 002863; enter this on the
+CCC's federal code is 002863; enter this on the FAFSA.

-FAFSA.
 Once the FAFSA is processed, students receive a FAFSA Submission Summary (FSS)

-New York State residents may apply for New York State aid, such as TAP, by completing the NYS Student Aid Payment Application.
+Step 3: New York State residents may apply for New York State aid, such as TAP, by completing the NYS Student Aid Payment Application.
 When completing your FAFSA, the confirmation page will provide a link to the NYS Student Aid Payment Application.
 CCC State Aid School Code is 2042.
 You may also apply online at www.tap.hesc.ny.gov/totw once your FAFSA is processed.
-If you are unable to complete the application electronically, you may request a paper Express TAP Application (ETA) from the CCC Financial Aid Office once your FAFSA is processed.